sagittaracc/suql/README.md

 ### How do you use this?
 Example:
-Show all the clients in the same place.
+Show all the clients that are located in the same place.
 The pure sql would be like this:
 ```sql
 select